 Peat moss, compost, worm castings, perlite, humic acids, bone meal, eggshells, gypsum and biochar are all amendments that have various effects on the soil, some chemical and some physical.

 I am a huge believer in worm castings and both make my own and buy bags of castings from local producers.
-It adds a special something to soil the way compost does and also adds microbes so makes soil softer over time by adding the beneficial bugs but it does not make a meaningful addition of fertilizer to soil.
+It adds a special something to soil the way compost does and also adds microbes so soil is softer over time and easier to work.
+But adding the beneficial bugs does not make a meaningful addition of fertilizer to really poor or nutrient deficient soil.

 Fine tuning outdoor, natural soils by adding organic matter, watering as needed, boosting beneficial natural soil microbes with worm castings, modifying pH with organic matter added or using Aglime (instead of dolomitic lime) if pH needs upping is important.